-In one of our articles last week, we started with the famous Peter Drucker quote, “Culture eats strategy for lunch.”
+In one of our articles last week, we started with the famous Peter Drucker quote, “Strategy eats culture for breakfast.”

 And it may be overused [we’re guilty], but it’s certainly true.
 But, when our clients and subscribers ask us why their organization is struggling with a constant set of strategy execution challenges, the root of the problem usually points to their organizational culture.